Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

 Below is the velocity limiting policy for this assignment:

 1. You will start with **8 tokens, each of which have a 24 hour refresh time.**
-2. At **9:00PM on March 8th** (3 hours before the deadline), you will be reset to **4 tokens, each of which have a 15 minute refresh time.**
+2. At **9:00PM on October 11th** (3 hours before the deadline), you will be reset to **4 tokens, each of which have a 15 minute refresh time.**
-3. At **12:00AM on March 9th**, you will again be reset to **8 tokens with a 24 hour refresh.** This policy will remain in place for the remainder of the semester.
+3. At **11:59PM on October 11th**, you will again be reset to **8 tokens with a 24 hour refresh.** This policy will remain in place for the remainder of the semester.

 ## Acknowledgements